bneyedli/NodeRestfulAPI/README.md

 * Use S3 & Dynamo for terraform state & locking
 * https://pre-commit.com/
 * Use spot instances with asg
-* Running plan immediately after a destroy renders:
+* ~~ Running plan immediately after a destroy renders: ~~
 ```
 Error: error creating capacity provider: ClientException: The specified capacity provider already exists.
 To change the configuration of an existing capacity provider, update the capacity provider.
 ```
-  * Capacity provider name seems to hang around after a destroy despite being absent from the console or cli, renaming is a workaround
+  * ~~ Capacity provider name seems to hang around after a destroy despite being absent from the console or cli, renaming is a workaround ~~
-    * Capacity providers are immutable, will conditionally import on creation
+    * ~~ Capacity providers are immutable, will conditionally import on creation ~~
-	    * importing doesn't work as any change triggers a replacement which it cannot do, adding suffix to name
+	    * ~~ importing doesn't work as any change triggers a replacement which it cannot do, adding suffix to name ~~
+		    * not required for ec2